LRG-Champions/SurgeTestLogger/README.md

 	*Note this column was the default ‘Title’ column which has been renamed to UPRN.

 	3. Create a excel file containing export a list of properties you want to target for your Surge Testing in an Excel file.
 	   You can find a template for this \LLPG Extract\LLPGExtract_SampleFile.xlsx You should note if you are importing more than 15,000 properties you will need to split the data into tables of 15,000, the sample file has 3 preloaded tables.
-4. Import the PowerApp zip file into your Microsoft 365 PowerApps environment (\PowerApp\ SurgeTestLogger.zip)
+	4. Import the PowerApp zip file into your Microsoft 365 PowerApps environment (\PowerApp\ SurgeTestLogger*.zip).
 	5. Open the PowerApp in Edit Mode and open the _Admin screen.
 Follow instructions outlined on screen to import the Static dataset and connect to your SharePoint list you create in Step 1.
 	6. Publish App and grant users access.

 Reporting:
 	You should be able to use a BI tool such as QlikSense or Power BI to interrogate the data saved from the app to give